lijie-jiang/vxworks7-layer-for-boost/README.md

 If you are on a system **without internet conectivity** you must obtain the Boost sources and put them in: ***InstallDir*/vxworks-7/download**.
 On a Linux build host obtain these sources from http://sourceforge.net/projects/boost/files/boost/1.59.0/boost_1_59_0.tar.gz/download, and on Windows from http://sourceforge.net/projects/boost/files/boost/1.59.0/boost_1_59_0.zip/download.
 If you are online, these are downloaded by **wget** or **curl** during the build.

-The **expect** executable used for adapting the Boost test harness to cross compilation is not provided on Windows build hosts, and must be licensed separately, it has not been verified.
-It can be obtained from http://www.activestate.com/activetcl/expect.
-It is not required to build Boost, only to execute the test harness.

 ## Installation